10900 Hefner Pointe Dr., Ste. 101

-The femtosecond cataract laser is a specialized device that uses advanced technology to precisely deliver its gentle energy to perform crucial aspects of the cataract procedure.
-Femtosecond refers to the laser’s pulse duration, which is equivalent to one millionth of one billionth of a second.
+The femtosecond cataract laser performs crucial aspects of the cataract procedure.
+It is a specialized device that uses advanced technology to precisely deliver its gentle energy.
+Femtosecond refers to the laser’s pulse duration, which is equivalent to one-millionth of one-billionth of a second.
 This ultrafast speed, along with the advanced guidance and imaging that the laser platform uses during the procedure, is precise, predictable and reproducible.

 How does the femtosecond cataract laser work?